-Event Newspaper: will be circulated around the local shops and library, pick up a copy from mid May, or to receive a copy sent to you email email@example.com.
+Event Newspaper: will be circulated around the local shops and library, pick up a copy from mid May, or download from here - You can also receive a copy sent to you, please email your address to email@example.com.

 Jacqueline Donachie contemporary artist, living in Lenzie, has written a feature article for our art newspaper entitled 'The circle of park and run'.

 Deirdre Macleod's 'Common Ground' installed in places around Lenzie, Lenzie Moss and Woodilee from 6th May.
 Follow the project and upload images of any paintings you find to #commongroundlenzie

 The City of Play 'Mirror bridge' chalk-work marking the site of the old Mirror Bridge by Lenzie Station, from 9th May. #mirrorbridge

 Nathalie Holbrook's 'Tree Orbs and Bands' installed around 14th May in Lenzie Moss